bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Fragment Pseudo-element</h4>

-The ::selection fragment pseudo-element identifies part of the document that has been selected, or highlighted, by a user's actions.
+<p>The ::selection fragment pseudo-element identifies part of the document that
+has been selected, or highlighted, by a user's actions.
 The selection may then be stylized, however only using the color, background, background-color, and text-shadow properties.
 It is worth noting, the background-image property is ignore.
-While the shorthand background property may be used to add a color, any images will be ignored.
+While the shorthand background property may be used to add a color, any images will be ignored.</p>

 <h4>Single Colon (:) versus Double Colons (::)</h4>

-The fragment pseudo-element was added with CSS3 and in attempt to differentiate pseudo-classes from pseudo-elements the double colons were added to pseudo-elements.
-Fortunately most browsers will support both values, single or double colons, for pseudo-elements however the ::selection pseudo-element must always start with double colons.
+<p>The fragment pseudo-element was added with CSS3 and in attempt to differentiate
+pseudo-classes from pseudo-elements the double colons were added to pseudo-elements.
+Fortunately most browsers will support both values, single or double colons, for pseudo-elements however the ::selection pseudo-element must always start with double colons.</p>

-When selecting any of the text within the demonstration below the background will appear orange and any text shadows will be removed thanks to the ::selection fragment pseudo-element.
-Also note, the ::-moz-selection Mozilla prefixed fragment pseudo-element has been added to ensure the best support for all browsers.
+<p>When selecting any of the text within the demonstration below the background
+will appear orange and any text shadows will be removed thanks to the ::selection fragment pseudo-element.
+Also note, the ::-moz-selection Mozilla prefixed fragment pseudo-element has been added to ensure the best support for all browsers.</p>

 ```
  1  ::-moz-selection {